RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/ROCm-Version-History.rst

 - RAS (Reliability, Availability, and Accessibility) features

-- USING CMAKE WITH AMD ROCM
+- Using CMake with AMD ROCm

-- AMD ROCM AND MESA MULTIMEDIA
+- AMD ROCm and MESA Multimedia

 - Support for Printing PCle Information on AMD Instinct™100